How Much Does ISO 27001 Certification Cost? A Practical 2026 Cost Breakdown

 150 – 400 internal hours

-This is why ISO 27001 is a strategic decision — not just a compliance exercise.
+This is why ISO 27001 is a strategic governance decision — not simply a compliance exercise.

 Certification may expose gaps requiring investment in: